 The following statistics will help us discover the potential of chatbots, current trends, how effective they are, how they’re being deployed, and what rate of adoption we might be seeing in the coming years.
 First, let’s roll out some of the highlights of the statistics you’re about to see.

 - A chatbot can cut customer service costs by more than 30%.

 - Chatbots are expected to help reduce business costs by up to $8 billion by the year 2022.

-- 43% of those who use digital banking services prefer using chatbots or live chat to address their problems.
+- 43% of digital banking services users prefer chatbots when talking to the banking provider.